 - Description: A

-is a collection used to hold elements prior to processing.
+Queueis a collection used to hold elements prior to processing.
 Typically follows FIFO (First-In-First-Out) order. - Common Implementations:

-: Implements a priority queue where elements are ordered based on their natural ordering or a comparator.
+LinkedList: Implements the queue as a linked list.PriorityQueue: Implements a priority queue where elements are ordered based on their natural ordering or a comparator.

 Example Usage

-Here’s a simple example of using a List
+Here’s a simple example of using a List and a Map from the Java Collections Framework:

-import java.util.ArrayList; import java.util.HashMap; import java.util.List; import java.util.Map; public class CollectionsExample {
+import java.util.ArrayList; import java.util.HashMap; import java.util.List; import java.util.Map; public class CollectionsExample {public static void main(String args) {

 // Example of List